magento/merchdocs/src/marketing/create-new-rec.md

 1. In the **Storefront display label** section, enter the name for your recommendation.
 This is the name your shoppers will see on the storefront.

 1. (Optional) In the **Exclude categories** section, specify the product categories that should not be included as part of this recommendation.
 You can select up to 25 categories.
+You also can specify categories you want to exclude [globally]({% link marketing/product-recommendations.md %}#globalexclusions).

 1. Click **Save as Draft** to edit the recommendation at a later date or **Activate** if you want to enable the recommendation on your storefront.